George

 and Roger Williams University.
 He is an award-winning

-producer/creator and is well-respected among communications
+producer/creator and is well-respected among communication

 industry peers.